junxit/us-congress-bills-117/metadata.md

 - 2022-05-10 — Placed on the Union Calendar, Calendar No. 234.
 - 2022-05-10 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 117-314.
 - 2022-05-10 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 117-314.
+- 2022-05-11 — Considered as unfinished business. (consideration: CR H4835-4836)
+- 2022-05-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 329 - 88 (Roll no. 156). (text: 05/10/2022 CR H4741-4743)
+- 2022-05-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 329 - 88 (Roll no. 156).